 For hardware based eeprom calibration (where supported) the controller’s coordinate touch data will be scaled accordingly.

-calibration data when the device is reset or restarted.
-There are three
+data when the device is reset or restarted.
+There are three possibly choices

 Unless the target system has persistent storage for the registry, or the file system holding tbupdd.ini, or eeprom storage is used then calibration data will not be saved across a reboot.